Install an additional polling engine, additional web server, or high availability server

-Additional Polling Engines (APEs) or an Additional Web Servers (AWS) can be used to increase the monitoring capacity of your Orion Platform products.
-High Availability (HA) provides a backup server to protect your main Orion server.
+Additional polling engines (APEs) or an additional Web server (AWS) can be used to increase the monitoring capacity of your Orion Platform products.
+High availability (HA) provides a backup server to protect your main Orion server.

 - For more information about options to scale your SolarWinds implementation, see Scalability Engine Guidelines for SolarWinds Orion Products.